-My career and “ministry”, for the past 27 years, has been in Christian retailing.
+My career and “ministry”, for around 27 years, had been in Christian retailing.
 I’ve been employed with Berean Christian Stores a total of 21 years, and 6 years with Zondervan Family Bookstores (now Family Christian Stores).
 We moved several times to new cities to manage different stores.
 This was the primary means to increase your salary in a retail environment – having a store with higher and higher sales volume.
 We’ve been blessed and have enjoyed working with churches and believers of various backgrounds and church affiliations.
 I’ve held a variety of positions within the two companies for which I have worked, which included: Store Manager, Systems Administrator, Director of Operations, Eastern Division Manager, Director of Information Technology, Webmaster as well as Director of Training and Development.

 I have served in various ministry capacities within our local church that include: youth group leader of various age levels, Bible Bowl sponsor, choir and ensemble participation, Sunday School teacher and superintendent, Small Group Leader, Small Group Coordinator, Leadership Teams and trustee.

 I have always had the conviction that I would hold a particular job until God decided it was time for me to move on to something different.
 In July of 2001, I began to sense that my time in Christian stores, and the corporate world, was ending.
 God began moving me in a new direction.
 Thus I began to search for God’s will and leading for this ‘new’ direction.